vvolkl/key4hep-doc/spack-build-instructions/spack-advanced.md

 rsync -axv --inplace --delete    --verbose -e "ssh -T  -o Compression=no -o StrictHostKeyChecking=no -o GSSAPIAuthentication=yes -o GSSAPITrustDNS=yes" user@build-machine:/cvmfs/sw.hsf.org/spackages/ /cvmfs/sw.hsf.org/spackages/
 ```

+The `--delete` option can be omitted in order to preserve already installed packages, regardless of the state of the build machine.

 ## Compiler Wrappers